Jake Dancy: Coach

 On September 25, 2007, Dancy became the head coach of the Orlando Sharks of the MISL.
 The team folded at the end of the season.

 Personal

-In February, 1997, Dancy had an altercation with soccer player, Brian Kamler, a player from the Fusion.
+In February 1997, Dancy had an altercation with Brian Kamler during a preseason match.
 Kamler's face was broken in seven places, including his cheek and around his left eye.
 Kamler filed a lawsuit against Dancy and the U.S. Soccer Federation for $7.3 million.
 Dancy was charged with a felony for assault by the Los Angeles County District Attorney's office.
 A trial was held on May 18, 1998, and Dancy pleaded no contest to the charge.
 Dancy was sentenced five years probation.

 Present Life

 Dancy currently works as the Operations Manager and National Sales Director for the Mystery Shopping Company, Shoppers' Critique International.